jpederson/node-colorvert-api/readme.md

 npm install colorvert-api --save
 ```

 More documentation on running the server to come as it's finished being developed.

+*****

+### Warning! :)

+This and the colorvert module are still under development.
+They currently function for perfect input, but as soon as an empty/invalid value is passed, things fall apart, so I have to do some input testing/error reporting and write thorough tests before anyone should use it.
+You've been warned :) Otherwise, feel free to run it locally if you need to batch convert colors and you know the input will be valid!